brez/bdd-codetest/README.markdown

 	Finished in 0.02079 seconds
     2 examples, 0 failures

-Now that we've got our factory, model, and spec in place we can return to the cucumber scenario:
+Now that we've got our model, and spec in place we can return to the cucumber scenario:

 	$ rake cucumber